Montgomery County Senior Site

 50+ Employment Expo (Job Fair)

-WorkSource Montgomery joins the Jewish Council for the Aging (JCA) to organize and have a presence its annual job fair.
+WorkSource Montgomery joins the Jewish Council for the Aging (JCA) to organize and have a presence in its annual job fair.
 Many seniors are still actively working and others want to stay relevant and contribute via a new “sunset career.”
 Statistics show that keeping one’s mind active leads to a longer, healthier life, and being connected to others through paid work, volunteering or hobbies helps to do just that!
 Please keep checking our calendar to see when it’s happening this year.
 The 2020-21 50+ Employment Expo is offered virtually over the course of several dates.
 Click here for a schedule.

 Older Adults Technology Services (OATS)

 Some seniors are wary of computer usage, worry about personal identity theft and generally distrust information demanded by websites in order to pursue a job search.
 This service helps seniors with computers, smart devices and apps like Facebook so they can stay connected to friends and family.
 Learn more by visiting one of our centers.